aleexnl/net-framework-templates/README.md

 # .NET Framework SDK Project Templates

-this repo contains the nuget package with the templates for .NET Framework using the new SDK .csproj style.
+This repo contains the nuget package with the templates for .NET Framework using the new SDK .csproj style.

 ## Why This?

 Microsoft is not giving the users this templates by default in Visual Studio, they are only available in .NET Core, even though this format is compatible with .NET Framework projects.

-## What's The Difference?
+## What Is The Difference?

 That's an easy answer my friend. watch this:

 > This is the old style .csproj (created from Visual Studio 2022 )

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <Project ToolsVersion="15.0" xmlns="http://schemas.microsoft.com/developer/msbuild/2003">